NickDrake117/LGNN/README.md

 ---------

-To cite GNN please use the following publication:
+To cite LGNN please use the following publication:

     N. Bandinelli, M. Bianchini and F. Scarselli, "Learning long-term dependencies using layered graph neural networks",